Renewable Energy Explained

 Of course, this form of hydropower comes at a cost – massive hydroelectric dams damage the environment, disturb aquatic wildlife, and displace nearby populations.
 Still, humans have been harnessing water for centuries + there are many promising new technologies out there, so we’re hopeful that someday, hydropower will be less damaging to the environment!

-So there you have it!
+There you have it!
 None of the above mentioned renewable energy technologies are perfect, but many represent a step in the right direction as we navigate the transition to a less environmentally damaging way of life.
 We're hopeful that as scientists and researchers continue to refine and develop solutions, renewable energy will become more widely adopted.
 Looking for a simple way to do your part right now?
 Plant a tree with us today!